propeldata/ui-kit/CONTRIBUTING.md

 1. Include a changeset file with each pull request by running `npx changeset` or `yarn changeset`.
 This file describes the changes and suggests the appropriate version bump.
-1. After merging a pull request, the `publish-release` GitHub Action will automatically create a release candidate PR with the name "Version Packages".
+2. After merging a pull request, the `publish-release` GitHub Action will automatically create a new PR "Version Packages" with the versioning changes.
-1. Review the changes in the "Version Packages" Pull Request, which includes the updated package versions and changelogs.
+3. Review the changes in the "Version Packages" Pull Request, which includes the updated package versions and changelogs.
 Once you're satisfied, merge this pull request into the main branch.
-1. After merging into the main branch, the `publish-release` GitHub Action will automatically run, triggering `npx changeset publish` which publishes the updated packages to NPM, and creates a git tag for the release, which will be used to create a GitHub Release.
+4. After merging into the main branch, the `publish-release` GitHub Action will automatically run, triggering `npx changeset publish` which publishes the updated packages to NPM, and creates a git tag for the release, which will be used to create a GitHub Release.